 The reliance on traditional paper-based payments can result in your cash application process being a bottleneck on working capital.
 With automation and straight-through processing, the bottleneck is broken, and payments become an enabler.
 Moving beyond time-consuming manual processes that are associated with paper-based payment also means faster processing and servicing.
 That’s on the receivables side.

 On the disbursement side, transparency is really lacking with the traditional forms of paper-based payments.
-Treasury and accounting teams really have no line of sight into the status of payments, once they are sent.
+Treasury and accounting teams really have no line of sight into the status of business payments, once they are sent.
 Digital payments create transparency through transactions that are secure, traceable and recorded resulting in enhanced operational efficiencies, thus creating additional capacity for other value-added activities.

-How finance transformation powers strategic decision-making
+How payments modernization powers strategic decision-making

-One benefit of shifting to digital payments is the ability to make better strategic decisions.
+One benefit of shifting to digital and mobile payments is the ability to make better strategic decisions.
 By digitizing payments, organizations can transform their finance function from a processing centre to a source of strategic insights.

 How does this work?
 As manual payment tasks become automated, fewer person-hours are dedicated to invoicing and payments.
 Finance teams can then spend more time on higher value-add functions, including mining the insights from the data you collect through your now-digitized payments.